Who invented the plastic fork

 In the 1940s, during World War II, the demand for durable and lightweight materials led to further advancements in plastic cutlery.
 Companies such as Dow Chemical and Union Carbide played important roles in the development and production of plastic utensils.
 The use of plastic cutlery became more widespread as it offered advantages over traditional metal utensils, such as being disposable, lightweight, and affordable.

-See also How to extend bicycle forks
+See also How to fork bitcoin tutorial

 In the 1960s and 1970s, the push for convenience and disposable products led to the introduction of single-use plastic cutlery.
 Companies such as Solo Cup Company and Dart Container Corporation became pioneers in the manufacturing of disposable plastic cutlery, including forks.
 These companies focused on creating durable and affordable options that could be easily disposed of after use.